eolementhe/guide/guide.md

 ![workflow-dropbox-5](images/workflow-dropbox-5.png)

-Click on `Allow`for allow dropbox to access to the files and folders on your computer:
+Click on `Allow` for allow dropbox to access to the files and folders of your computer:

 ![workflow-dropbox-6](images/workflow-dropbox-6.png)